amol9/amol9.github.io/_posts/2017-05-12-My-Experiments-With-Facebook.md

 6. The smaller this number, more apart they are in this graph.
 (This was programmed in the graph generation logic).
 7. This view was as I saw it on facebook.
 So, I could only track posts that were accessible to me.
 8. It only involves people from my friend list who interacted with each other in the given time window.
+9. The graph generation library, graphviz, determined the positioning of the nodes given the weighted edges.

 Here's the cropped sub-graph mentioned in #2: